wasmCloud/wasmCloud/crates/provider-messaging-kafka/README.md

 Because of this, advanced Kafka users may find that this is implemented without specific optimizations or options and we welcome any additions to this client.

 Additionally, running multiple copies of this provider across different hosts was not tested during development, and it's possible that multiple instances of this provider will cause unexpected behavior like duplicate message delivery.

+This provider also hard-codes a return topic (`<topic>.reply`) which is passed along to all actors it invokes.

 ## Testing